-In an interview about the Oscar nomination for her role in Titanic, the 86 years old Gloria Stuart said – “When I graduated from Santa Monica High in 1927, I was voted the girl most likely to succeed.
+In an interview about the Oscar nomination for her role in Titanic, the 86 years old Gloria Stuart said – “When I graduated from Santa Monica High in 1927, I was voted as the girl most likely to succeed.
 I didn’t realize it would take so long”.

 During the mountain climbing years in my youth, I read a lot about the iconic climbing places Cerro Torre and Fitz Roy.
 Back then, no one ever told me that I’m going to see them.
 To be honest, I didn’t ever dream about it.
-As we use to joke with Marinela, during these times in communist Bulgaria, we had a better chance to go to the moon than to see Niagara Falls or South America.
+As we use to joke, during these times in communist Bulgaria, we had a better chance to go to the moon than to see Niagara Falls or South America.

-It is too late for me to climb these magnificent mountains, but I’m more than grateful I had the chance to see them and to touch them.
+It is too late for me to climb these magnificent mountains, but I’m more than grateful I had the chance to see them and touch them.
 On top of everything, I didn’t even have to wait until I’m 86 years old.

 One must be a poet to describe the beauty of Fitz Roy